lee44/Python/Declutter Downloads/README.md

 ## Declutter Downloads
-Python script to organize your files to appropriate folders.
+Python script to organize your files to appropriate folders such as PDF, PSD, Images, DMG, and Excel.
+The excel folder will have all excel files ending with .csv, .xls, and .xlsx.

 # Features
 - Categorize files -> moves files to folders